Alan Turing: Christopher Morcom

 Turing's relationship with Morcom's mother continued long after Morcom's death, with her sending gifts to Turing, and him sending letters, typically on Morcom's birthday.
 A day before the third anniversary of Morcom's death (13 February 1933), he wrote to Mrs. Morcom:

 I expect you will be thinking of Chris when this reaches you.
 I shall too, and this letter is just to tell you that I shall be thinking of Chris and of you tomorrow.
 I am sure that he is as happy now as he was when he was here.
 Your affectionate Alan.

-Some have speculated that Morcom's death was the cause of Turing's atheism and materialism.
-Apparently, at this point in his life he still believed in such concepts as a spirit, independent of the body and surviving death.
+It has been speculated that Morcom's death was the cause of Turing's atheism and "the conviction that all phenomena must have materialistic explanations".
+Circa 1932, Turing wrote The Nature of Spirit while visiting Morcom's family home.
+His writings show a belief in such concepts as a spirit surviving death independent of the body.
 In a later letter, also written to Morcom's mother, Turing wrote:

 Personally, I believe that spirit is really eternally connected with matter but certainly not by the same kind of body ... as regards the actual connection between spirit and body I consider that the body can hold on to a 'spirit', whilst the body is alive and awake the two are firmly connected.
 When the body is asleep I cannot guess what happens but when the body dies, the 'mechanism' of the body, holding the spirit is gone and the spirit finds a new body sooner or later, perhaps immediately.